 In Chinese herbalism, I follow a methodology that sticks as close to the Han and pre-Han dynasty classical texts of Chinese medicine as possible.
 These texts articulated a method for treating human disease that is timeless.
 While the environments we live in have changed quite a bit since 200BCE, the human body continues to manifest reactions in similar ways as it always has – further – the treatment philosophies laid down by the ancient Chinese simply WORK, no matter the time and place.
 I continue to study for hundreds of hours every year, mostly through the Institute of Classics of East Asian Medicine and Classicalchinesemedicine.org.

 I also see it as part of my job to discuss with you what’s going on in your life.

 Truly holistic medicine embraces all features of a person.
 I’m not a counselor, of course, and I certainly don’t pry where I’m not wanted.
 However, often during the therapeutic relationship, issues of life, vision, hope, personal organization and occupation come up.
 I’m there for you as a non-judgmental ear, ready to connect you with resources, brainstorm strategies, or simply listen.
 While this is a rarely discussed part of Chinese medicine, I believe it is an important one.

 Something a little personal?

 I live in Astoria, in Uniontown, and have since 2016 with my wife, Amanda Barp.
-We came from Portland, where we lived for 10 years, and I've been in Oregon since 1995, when I moved from Idaho.
-I have a daughter who is in her twenties and studying conventional medicine with designs on being a surgeon.
-We hope to figure out some ways to work together in the future!
+We came from Portland, where we lived for 10 years, and I’ve been in Oregon since 1995, when I moved from Idaho.
+We have a grown daughter who lives in the Portland area attending college.
+We also have two cats at home who are a source of endless amusement and joy.